9 Amazing Benefits Of Reading Bedtime Stories To Your Baby

 2. Promotes social and emotional development

 Illustrations and stories go hand in hand, and your baby can develop ideas about different toys, animals, birds and so on.
-You will find her use new words to think, feel and express her feelings.
+You will find her using new words to think, feel and express her feelings.

 protip_icon Did you know?